Roger Zwieg

-Roger Carl Zwieg (26 July 1942 – 9 January 2015) was a National Aeronautics and Space Administration (NASA) flight instructor and test pilot.
+Roger Carl Zwieg (26 July 1942 – 9 January 2015) was an American National Aeronautics and Space Administration (NASA) flight instructor and test pilot.

 Early life and education

 He was born in Watertown, South Dakota, graduated from South Dakota State College in 1964, and was commissioned to the United States Air Force (USAF).

 NASA career

 He joined NASA in 1970, working at the Johnson Space Center in Houston, Texas.

 Whilst in the USAF, Zwieg was stationed at Reese Air Force Base in Lubbock, Texas as a flight instructor.

 During his first years at NASA, Zwieg flew in support of the Apollo program, Skylab, and the Apollo–Soyuz Test Project.
 Later, he became the primary flight instructor for astronauts training in the Shuttle Training Aircraft, a Gulfstream II modified to mimic the flight characteristics of the Space Shuttle.
 He trained every astronaut who would ever pilot a shuttle.
 Roger held a world's record for flight time in the T-38 of over 10,498 hours.